 Getting the right watch that goes with every outfit is a move that can improve any guy’s wardrobe.
 If you can save some money on the purchase then you have hit the jackpot.
-Check out the 11 best men’s watches under $400 based on tons of research and reviews.
+These are the best men’s watches under $400 based on tons of research and reviews.
 Save money and add a few new watches to your already impressive wardrobe.

-1. Michael Kors Men’s Slim Runway Quartz WatchPros:
+1. Michael Kors Men’s Slim Runway Quartz WatchPrice: $108.98Amazon Customer ReviewsPros:

 - Blacked Out